codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 * a **json**, they will automatically be set as an value of json_decode($value, false),
 * a **json-array**, they will automatically be set as an value of json_decode($value, true),

-when you read the property's value.
+when you set the property's value.
 Unlike the rest of the data types that you can cast properties into, the:

 * **array** cast type will serialize,